 Photo of casual businessman looking at laptop courtesy of Milton Brown / Getty Images.

 Robin Madell has spent over two decades as a corporate writer, journalist, and communications consultant on business, leadership, and career issues.
 She serves as a copywriter, ghostwriter, and speechwriter for executives and entrepreneurs across diverse industries, including finance, technology, healthcare, law, and real estate.
-Robin is also a contributing writer to U.S. News & World Report.
+Robin is also a contributor to the On Careers section of U.S. News & World Report.
 Connect with her on her website and follow her on Twitter.More from this Author

 Sponsored by Squarespace